rutrader/slotegrator-tz/docs/students.md

 ORDER BY
   s.marks DESC,
   (CASE
     WHEN g.grade BETWEEN 8 AND 10 THEN s.name
-    ELSE s.marks DESC
   END) DESC;
 ```